olcolcolc/CakeCalcReactApp/README.md

 ## Deployment
 The app has been deployed and is accessible at: <a href="https://cakecalc.netlify.app/" target="_blank">https://cakecalc.netlify.app/</a>

+## How to Run Locally
+To run this project locally using Yarn:
+1. Clone the repository: Clone the CakeCalc project repository from GitHub using git clone or download the ZIP archive and extract it.
+2. Open a terminal: Navigate to the project's main directory using the terminal.
+3. Install dependencies: Run yarn install in the terminal to install all the necessary project dependencies.
+4. Start the local server: Once the installation is complete, start the project locally by typing yarn start in the terminal.
+This will run the application in development mode and open it in your default browser.
+5. After completing these steps, the application should run locally, ready for use and testing on your computer.

 ## Contact
 If you have any questions or suggestions regarding this project, feel free to contact me at <a href="mailto:aleksandra@czyrnek.net">aleksandra@czyrnek.net</a>.
 I appreciate your feedback and input.